Economic history of Japan: Deflation from the 1990s

 The global economic recession of the late 2000s significantly harmed the economy of Japan.
 The nation suffered a 0.7% loss in real GDP in 2008 followed by a severe 5.2% loss in 2009.
 In contrast, the data for world real GDP growth was a 3.1% hike in 2008 followed by a 0.7% loss in 2009.

+The Economist has suggested that improvements to bankruptcy law, land transfer law, and tax law will aid Japan's economy.
+In October 2009 the Japanese government announced plans to increase tobacco and green taxes while reducing rates for small and medium-sized companies, according to NHK.
+In 2011, Japan under Yoshihiko Noda decided to consider joining the Trans-Pacific Strategic Economic Partnership.

+Although the Japanese economic miracle has already ended in the 1980s, the years of 2011 to 2012 saw the peak of the Japanese economy, exceeding over 6 trillion dollars in USD.

+In December 2018, a free trade agreement between Japan and the European Union was cleared to commence in February 2019.
+It creates the world's largest free trade zone valued at 1/3 of global gross domestic product.
+This reduces tariffs on Japanese cars by 10%, duties by 30% on cheese and 10% on wines and opens service markets.

 Economic policy over the past several quarters in Japan has been influenced by the 'Abenomics' debate, with the government pursuing aggressive government infrastructure spending hikes and significant yen devaluations.